 Keep it brief.
 You want to be forthright and honest in your response, but there’s no need to belabor the point.
 This is a time not to share too much information.
 Say your piece and move on to the good stuff—your qualifications and how you’ll use them to solve the company’s problems.

 Try to keep the conversation moving forward in a positive manner.
 Pivot to your skills and abilities and make sure to tie them to the qualifications listed in the job description.
 This way, you can show the hiring manager how you're a good fit for the job.

 What Not to Say

 Remember that an interview is at least partly a sales pitch.
 Market yourself by avoiding terms that have a negative association for many people.
 Use phrases like “let go” instead of words like “fired.”

 Don’t dwell on the negative.
-Now’s not the time to disparage your former boss or employer – even if they deserve it.
+Now’s not the time to disparage your former boss or employer—even if they deserve it.
 Keep things positive, and keep your negative opinions to yourself.
 You don't want the hiring manager to wonder if you'll talk that way about the new company, if you were to be hired.

 Don’t lie.
 Resist the temptation to present a firing as a layoff, for example.
 You’re likely to get caught, and if you are, you’ll lose the opportunity altogether.
 Be honest, but don't overexplain.